PrinceHerenj/studyNotes/ALGO/M3/Module 3 Greedy Method.md

 A **greedy algorithm** design always makes the choice that looks best at the moment.
 That is, it makes a locally optimal choice in the hope that this choice wil lead to a globally optimal solution.

-Greedy algorithms do not always yield optimal solutions, but for many problems they do.g
+Greedy algorithms do not always yield optimal solutions, but for many problems they do.

 **Elements/Steps** for greedy stratergy
 * Determine [[Optimal substructure]]